arosenkranz/scenarios/dd101-developer/04-apm/02-tour-apm.md

 You can now travel back and forth between between APM traces and logs for the discounts service.

-Click the **Continue** button to enable traces for all of the Storedog services.
+Click the **Continue** button move onto the next step, where you'll address the monitor from earlier.